-The Robert J. Stransky Memorial Complex is the home of the football, soccer, lacrosse and track and field teams at Canisius.
-Those teams all compete on Koessler Field, the first component of the Complex.
+The Robert J. Stransky Memorial Complex is the home of the Canisius football, soccer, lacrosse and track and field teams.
+Those teams all use Koessler Field, the first component of the complex.
 Koessler Field has a state-of-the-art synthetic surface for play in all types of weather elements.
 The field also has an extra layer of padding under its surface to minimize the impact to student-athletes.
 The track has eight lanes so it is able to host large invitationals.

 - Four Computer Centers